 Bank Statements/Reconciliations: All bank statements need to be submitted with the documents for audit.
 Monthly reconciliations should be evidenced and included with the materials for audit.
 The reconciliation process determines the reasons for differences between the balance shown on the bank statement and the balance (surplus/loss) recorded on the financial report.

-Check Register: This is a recording of all revenue and all expenses paid by the conference/meeting.
+Check Register: This is a recording of all revenue and all expenses paid.
 This record needs to include all deposits and disbursements that flowed through the bank account.

 The following have been accumulated in response to questions from Treasurers, as part of the audit process and in relation to maintaining internal control of IEEE financial activities of conference/meeting responsibilities.